grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 ### 4.2 Potential Influence on Society

-Static datasets inevitably suffer from inherent human bias, conflicts of interest, and financial incentives [@peeking].
+Static datasets inevitably suffer from inherent human bias, conflicts of interest, and financial incentives <d-cite key="peeking"></d-cite>.
 For instance, when an evaluation firm also provides training data, it faces an ethical conflict, incentivized to design benchmarks that favor its clients' models.
 Furthermore, expert annotators introduce subjective preference bias; if they previously contributed to a model's training data, their unconscious criteria may align with that model's style.
 This systematic human bias prevents scores from reflecting real-world performance for a diverse user base.
 Generative Evaluation offers a critical path to mitigate these external biases by automating and standardizing the task creation process, potentially utilizing multiple LLM generators to further diversify and neutralize output biases.

 ### 4.3 Limitations

 Generative evaluation still heavily rely on human priors to pick variables.
-Previously, datasets like Dynabench used human annotators to manually flag adversarial examples where models failed [@dynabench].
+Previously, datasets like Dynabench used human annotators to manually flag adversarial examples where models failed <d-cite key="dynabench"></d-cite>.
 Now, we have elevated the abstraction level from the "sample" to the "variable," which significantly saves time and allows for automated generation.
 However, the selection of these variable factors still relies strongly on expert knowledge.
 If the variables are poorly defined, the quality of the entire dataset suffers.

+### 4.3 Limitations

+Generative evaluation still heavily rely on human priors to pick variables.
+Previously, datasets like Dynabench used human annotators to manually flag adversarial examples where models failed <d-cite key="kiela2021dynabench"></d-cite>.
+Now, we have elevated the abstraction level from the "sample" to the "variable," which significantly saves time and allows for automated generation.
+However, the selection of these variable factors still relies strongly on expert knowledge.
+Future work may explore adaptive generation systems that can dynamically decompose these variables and adjust difficulty based on model behavior.